laurenwillett/nuts-for-ysos/README.md

 # nuts-for-ysos
 **See Willett et al. 2024 for a full description of the methodology and the model used in nuts-for-ysos, as well as the interpretation of example results from nuts-for-ysos.**
-DOI: 10.5281/zenodo.13955221

 **See main_notebook.ipynb for an example of how to use the nuts-for-ysos tool.**